Pantoprazole reduces the amount of acid your stomach makes.

 - joint pain and a red skin rash, especially in parts of your body exposed to the sun, such as your arms, cheeks and nose.
 These can be signs of a rare condition called subacute cutaneous lupus erythematosus.
 This can happen even if you've been taking pantoprazole for a long time.

-- pain when you pee, peeing less, lower back pain, swollen ankles, and rash or fever.
-These could be signs of a kidney problem.
+- pain when you pee, peeing less, lower back pain, swollen ankles, and rash or a high temperature - these could be signs of a kidney problem

 Serious allergic reaction